-I am always looking for new recipes for my family and chicken is always the protein of choice in our house.
+I am always looking for new easy Arabic recipes for my family and chicken is always the protein of choice in our house.
 Truthfully I think my kids have gotten a bit tired of Moroccan food and so branching out is a must.

 These 10 easy Middle Eastern chicken recipes are going to change up your chicken game!

 If you're searching for Arabic food recipes and fall into the chicken-lovers camp you're in the right place.
 These 10 meal ideas are great for any meal.

 Chicken kabsa is a popular traditional dish from Saudi Arabia – sometimes considered THE national dish of the country.
 It is also known by the name of makbus.
 There are variations of this dish made in the areas around Saudi Arabia as well.
 What makes this dish really special is the use and combination of spices that flavor the chicken and the rice.

 Take the dish up a bit with the addition of daqqus, an Arabic tomato sauce that can be made spicy if you like.
 Kabsa rice is easy to make and can be reheated if you make a big batch by placing into the oven, covering with aluminum foil and slowly warming up.

 My middle son absolutely adores chicken shawarma and living where we do it's easy enough to pop outside and buy a sandwich.
 But, they're not always the healthiest and I can't really control the quality or what's in them.
 Instead I love making this dish at home.

 It's also turned out to be a REALLY popular dish for potlucks and gatherings.
 If you're wondering what to make with chicken shawarma there's no limit!
 Make up a big batch of the meat, put it out with different toppings like lettuce, tomatoes, onions, olives, pickles to name a few and then whip up some shawarma garlic sauce and you're all set to party!